-Pacific Northwest Coordinated Assessments Data Exchange Standard Development Team
+Pacific Northwest Coordinated Assessments Data Exchange Standards Development Team

 List of "indicators" described in this document

-This document contains data structures for sharing information about several "high level indicators".
+This document contains data structures for sharing information about several "high level indicators" (HLIs).
 You can use the table below to find which data table in the document contains the indicator of interest to you.